-We all have to keep up with reading (and implementing) the latest tips and strategies in our field.
+We all have to keep up with reading (and implementing) the latest tips and strategies in our niche.
 It doesn’t matter what it is, we need to keep learning.

-For me, that’s learning more and more about business.
+For me, that’s learning more and more about how to have a thriving coaching business.

-The problem is that there is so much information out there that it can be incredibly overwhelming.
+The problem is that there is so much overwhelming info out there.
 So out of necessity, I created a learning workflow that streamlines that part of my business.

-Watch this video or read the steps below to see how I've implemented this system to save me from "learning overwhelm."
+Watch the video or read the steps below to see how I've implemented this workflow to save me from "learning overwhelm."